recri/keyer/lib/sdrblk/ReadMe.txt

   convolution.
 [ ] - So starting jack and connecting hardware ports to enabled sections becomes another part of the control module.
+[ ] - the keyer ptt should just be a split into the number of necessary signals routed into a generic midi-delay component.
+[ ] - the spectrum and meter tap points should be the same module, distinguish by name.
+[ ] - the framework should implement the snit info command, the info command should include documentation.